mdda/mdda.github.io/_posts/AI/2014-10-18-competitions.md

 *  The authors found that 'simple stuff' made a difference at least as large as the reported algorithmic advances between the different sophisticated techniques

-*  This 'simple stuff' were usually hand-crafted features that were found to work well
+*  This 'simple stuff' were usually hand-crafted features that were found to work well, such as acronym expansion.
+Or the way in which an exact indentification 'falls back' to other types of resolution

 *  The competition format that has arisen recently (cite ...) gives rise to a 'beat the state-of-the-art to publish' mentality that is often detrimental to clear methodologies, and repeatable results